KingGekko/trading-bot/setup/README.md

 ## 🛠️ Manual Installation

-If the automated scripts fail, you can install manually:
+If the automated script fails, you can install manually:

 ```bash
 # Install dependencies (Ubuntu/Debian)